AI-Pree/Server-daemons/README.md

 # Server-daemons
-daemon written in C for fetching information from the server(Used for data visualisation purpose)
+daemon written in C for fetching information from the server using syslogd